“Anything is possible with sunshine and a little pink.”

 I love getting ideas from large gardens, but sometimes a few colorful plants is all you need.
 This is such a cute little black and white house I saw on a trip to Michigan.
 All the pink petunias spilling over the edge of the topiaries brightens this front door.
 It gives this house such a cheerful and welcoming feeling.

 The saying “in the pink” means to be in good health.
 The summer sunshine, gardening and all these pink flowers are definitely lifting our spirits.
-So if you are looking for a fun way to lighten up your flower pots or garden, then think about adding a touch of pink.
+So I hope that you are finding ways to stay in the pink too.